 PRACTICE: The Committee shall analyze pending legislation and rules directed toward lawyers and the practice of law, coordinating its work with that of the Legislation Committee.
 The Committee shall report to the Board of Directors on such issues and take such action as deemed appropriate.

 The WBASNY Professional Ethics Committee has a hotline.
-If you are a WBASNY member and have a question regarding ethical issues, you can call 914.472.9517 after 6:00 p.m. (weekdays).
-Although legal advice cannot be offered, you can be guided in the right direction as to the applicable disciplinary rules, case law and ethics resources.
+If you are a WBASNY Member and have a question regarding an ethical issue, you can contact the Chairs of the Committee.
+Although we cannot offer legal advice we can guide you in the right direction as to the applicable New York Rules of Professional Conduct, case law and ethics resources.